-We designed our ANSI-accredited certificate programs to give food handlers a simple and affordable solution for online food safety training.
+We designed our ANAB-accredited certificate programs to give food handlers a simple and affordable solution for online food safety training.

 The 2-hour Texas Food Handler course satisfies food safety training standards set by the Texas Department of State Health Services.